 - June 11th is National German Chocolate Cake Day.

 - November 26th is National Cake Day.

-- The proverb ‘you can’t have your cake and eat it’ first appeared in the early 16th century, however, the proverb ‘a piece of cake’ was not coined until the 20th century and is possibly related to the cakewalk competition.
+- The proverb ‘you can’t have your cake and eat it’ first appeared in the early 16th century.
+The proverb ‘a piece of cake’ was not coined until the 20th century.

 - The word ‘cake’ comes from Middle English kake, and is probably a borrowing from Old Norse.